Chairperson

 Receives defrayed funding, from the district treasurer, for the cost of attending the Area 15 quarterly weekends.
 This is usually one nights lodging at the agreed quarterly room rate.
 Or may receive defrayment to and from the quarterly, if they have not stayed overnight as above, at the current IRS reimbursement on mileage

-Reviews the scope/procedure of the position listed in the Legacy of Service document and provides a notation of no changes or makes changes and submits the information to the Current Practice Committee Chairperson at the October business meeting at the two (2) year rotation time.
-In addition, changes needed to be added to the scope/procedure due to motions passed or committee decisions may be submitted, at any time, to the Current Practice Committee Chairperson.
-The Current Practice Committee Chairperson will be responsible for submitting the changes to the Legacy of Service document and to the Website Committee Chairperson for inclusion in the District 6 Website.
+Reviews the guidelines of the position listed in the Legacy of Service document and provides a notation of no changes or makes changes and submits the information to the Current Practice Committee Chairperson at the October business meeting at the two (2) year rotation time.
+In addition, changes needed to be added to the guidelines due to motions passed or committee decisions, may be submitted at any time, to the Current Practice Committee Chairperson.
+The Current Practice Committee Chairperson will be responsible for submitting the changes to the Legacy of Service document and to the Technology Committee Chairperson for inclusion in the District 6 Website.
 These changes will be designed to guide the next chairperson selected for the position.

 GUIDELINES CHAIRPERSON